TheBrownSound/alt-ception/README.md

 # alt-demo
-Alt.js Demo - See alt in action
+Alt.js Demo - See Alt in action.

+##What is Alt?
+[Alt](http://alt.js.org/) is a [Flux](https://facebook.github.io/flux/) implementation.
+It is application architecture that helps handle data on the front-end.

 ### Requirements / Installation
 * Node/npm - `brew install node`